 Thinking about food for many people means thinking about their weight, but there’s so much more to it.
 Our eating habits are deeply engrained and not easy to change.
 Clearly, food plays a central role in our lives and wellbeing.
 We now know that almost all chronic diseases are in some form or shape related to our eating habits.
 Even conventional physicians are gradually recognizing that just counting calories, à la Weight Watchers, has very limited success in helping people achieve and maintain a healthy weight.
 But weight is only half the story.
 Certainly, keeping your weight in a healthy range has many tangible health benefits, but the quality of your food matters even more.

-An interesting research study led by Christopher D. Gardner, the director of nutrition studies at the Stanford Prevention Research Center, and recently published in JAMA, one of the top medical journals, confirmed the benefits of focusing on whole foods rather than calorie counting.
+An interesting research study led by Christopher D. Gardner, the director of nutrition studies at the Stanford Prevention Research Center, and published in JAMA, one of the top medical journals, confirmed the benefits of focusing on whole foods rather than calorie counting.
 To find out if genetics play a dominant role in weight gain and loss, a large number of overweight participants followed either a low-fat or a low-carb whole foods diet but needn’t worry about calories.
 They avoided processed foods and sugars.
 Participants in both groups were able to lose weight, some substantially (a few gained weight).
 It turned out that genotype and insulin levels were not the determining factors.

 For most people a whole foods approach will be the foundation of good health.
 Here are the key points of this strategy: